cfoust/cy/docs/src/why-not-tmux.md

 ## Interface

+{{story png placeholder}}

-`cy` does not have windows and panes like `tmux` does.
+`cy` does not (yet) have windows and panes like `tmux` does.
 It displays one terminal session at a time, and by default that session is centered on your screen with a fixed number of columns.
 This lets you concentrate on one "pane" at a time.

 To some, this may seem like a surprising decision.
 The predominant abstraction for terminal multiplexers for at least a couple of decades has been the familiar pattern of vertical and horizontal splits.